MentenAI/menten_gcn/docs/overview.rst

 1. Start by loading your pose in python using any of our supported packages.
   - Just Rosetta and MDTraj right now.
 Get in touch if you want more!
   - You will hopefully be training on more than just one pose

-2. Wrap your pose using the appropiate wrapper for your package
+2. Wrap your pose using the appropiate wrapper for your package.
   - See Classes -> Pose Wrappers

 3. Define a list of decorators to use to represent your pose.
   - See Classes -> Decorators
   - An example decorator would be PhiPsiRadians, which decorates each node with its Phi and Psi value

 4. Use this list of decorators to build a DataMaker

 5. The DataMaker will then take your wrapped pose, ask for the focus residues, and return the X, A, and E tensors

-6. From here you can either...
+6. From here you have a few choices.
-   - Train on these tensors directly
+   - You can train on these tensors directly
-   - Train on these tensors after wrapping them in a Keras generator
+   - You can train on these tensors after wrapping them in a Keras generator
      - See Classes -> Data Management
-   - Save these for later.
+   - Or you can save these for later.
 Stick them on disk and come back to them when you're ready to train

-7. Of course in order to train you need to create a model
+7. Of course in order to train you need to create a model.
    - Menten GCN doesn't do much in that regard.
      We highly recommend Spektral for this purpose.
    - However, we do recommend using the DataMaker to generate the input layers for your model.